symbol/symbol-docs/source/concepts/metadata.rst

 Metadata
 ########

-|codename| provides you with an option to associate metadata to an :doc:`account <account>`, :doc:`mosaic <mosaic>` or :doc:`namespace <namespace>` with a transaction.
+|codename| provides the option to associate custom data to an :doc:`account <account>`, :doc:`mosaic <mosaic>` or :doc:`namespace <namespace>` with a transaction.

 The most common uses of metadata are:

-* Attach relevant information to your assets.
+* Attach relevant information to assets.
-* Validate the value attached to an asset to enable users in your application to perform an off-chain action.
+* Validate the value attached to an asset to enable users in an application to perform an off-chain action.

 Metadata is uniquely **identified** by the tuple ``{ signer, target-id, metadata-key }``.
 Including a signer in this composite identifier allows multiple accounts to specify the same metadata without conflict.